Brdy

 Brdy is a range of hills in the Czech Republic, forming a long massif stretching for c.
 60 km southwest from Prague.
 The northern section of the Brdy is called "Hřebeny" and features one narrow ridge (highest elevation Písek - 690 m).
 The main Brdy range starts south of the Litavka river gorge and consists of several major elevations connected into one plateau, the highest peaks among them being Tok (864 m), Praha (862 m) or Třemšín (827 m).
 Most of the Brdy is covered by forest, and it is one of the largest contiguously forested areas in the interior of the country.
-Large sections of the massif are designated as a restricted military area and closed to the public.
+Large sections of the massif were designated as a restricted military area and closed to the public.
 The Brdy military area has been a source of controversy for several decades.

 Military area

 The restricted military area was established in 1925, shortly after creation of Czechoslovakia, to cater for the needs of Czechoslovakia's growing armed forces.
 It was expanded and used extensively by Third Reich military forces from 1939-1945 during the Nazi Occupation of Czechoslovakia.
 It continued to be used for intensive military exercises in the post-war era, with some additional expansion in the southern sector.
 After the Warsaw Pact invasion of Czechoslovakia in August 1968, a small Red Army base was situated in the south of the area near Mirošov, until the repatriation of the troops in 1993.

 Military use of the Brdy mountains gradually decreased after the Velvet Revolution in 1989, as a result of military cost-cutting and eventual professionalization in 2005.
 However, the central part of the Brdy mountain area retains its restricted military status.

 The Brdy mountains were a focus of negotiations with American negotiators attempting to agree a deal with Czech government to install a Ground-Based Midcourse Defense missile defense radar system in the military area.
 However, the missile defence plans were reshaped during the Obama administration and the plan was cancelled.